Smoke Alarms Edinburgh

 Helping you comply with the latest legislation

 Smoke alarms and heat detectors installed correctly save lives.
 Fires in the home result in around 30 deaths and 1300 injuries each year.
-Current legislation covers fire detection and warning systems in private rented properties.
-However, new legislation requiring ALL HOMES to have linked smoke alarms was due to come into force in early 2021.
-The aim of this new legislation was to ensure that everyone in Scotland has the same level of protection from fire whether they own or rent their home.
+Previously, legislation covered fire detection and warning systems in private rented properties.
+However, new legislation requiring ALL HOMES to have linked smoke alarms came into force in February 2022.
+The aim of this new legislation is to ensure that everyone in Scotland has the same level of protection from fire whether they own or rent their home.

-There are two main types of smoke alarm, wireless and mains powered (hardwired).
-They have different benefits, but both are good at keeping your family safe from fires.
+Each have their own benefits but both are good at keeping your family safe from fires.
 If you are not sure which type of smoke detector is right for your home, please get in touch and we can advise you.